-Full Interview: "Face the Nation" Focus group on COVID-19, a year later
+Full Interview: "Face the Nation" focus group on COVID-19, a year later

 Watch CBSN Live

-"Face the Nation"'s Margaret Brennnan talks with 5 Americans on the virus' impact one year later.
+"Face the Nation" moderator Margaret Brennan talks with five Americans on the virus' impact one year later.

 View CBS News In